leofavre/canivete/docs/index.md

 ### `toAverageProp(path)`

-When used with `Array.prototype.reduce()`, returns the object in an array the in which a specific property, passed as parameter, has the closest value to the average.
+When used with `Array.prototype.reduce()`, returns the object in an array in which a specific property, passed as parameter, has the closest value to the average.

 Note that this function expects the reduced array to be